The Philosophy of Freedom: Relation to earlier and later works

 Before 1900, Steiner was laying the epistemological basis of his thought.
 Steiner wrote that The Philosophy of Freedom was intended to give the philosophical foundations for what had been outlined in his earlier work Truth and Science (1892).

-In works written after 1900, Steiner began to explain how thinking can evolve to become an organ of perception of higher worlds of living, creative, spiritual beings.
+In works written after 1900, Steiner began to explain how thinking can evolve to become an organ of perception of higher worlds of living, creative, and spiritual beings.
 Steiner frequently referred to The Philosophy of Freedom in his later lectures and in written works.
 Near the end of his life, he suggested that The Philosophy of Freedom would outlive all his other works.

 Steiner's principal works on philosophy include: